David Vignes: Cercle Brugge (2018–2019)

 In 2018, Vignes joined the Jupiler Pro League club Cercle Brugge KSV as assistant coach, working under Laurent Guyot and José Jeunechamps during the 2018–19 season.
 He credited this experience with broadening his coaching perspective.

 Bergerac Périgord FC (2019–2021)

 In July 2019, he was appointed manager of Bergerac Périgord FC in Championnat National 2.
 He remained in the position until April 2021.

 RFC Mandel United (2021–2022)

 Vignes returned to Belgium in November 2021 to take over Royal FC Mandel United in the Belgian third division.
 He managed the team until June 2022.

-FC Fleury 91 (2023–present)
+FC Fleury 91 (2023–2026)

 In July 2023, Vignes became manager of FC Fleury 91.
 During the 2024–25 season, he led the club to promotion to the Championnat National, for the first time in the club's history.
 The promotion was secured despite a defeat late in the season.

-Vignes described the season as "fantastic," noting the team’s consistency and the importance of embracing the club’s ambitions.
+Vignes described the season as "fantastic", noting the team's consistency and the importance of embracing the club's ambitions.

+Laval

+On 12 June 2026, Vignes was hired by Laval in Ligue 2 on a three-year contract.